Read about how The Ardilaun became a 4 Star Hotel

 From Stately Manor to Luxury Galway Hotel

-Ardilaun, or Glenarde House as it was then known, was built around 1840 as a townhouse for the Persse Family who had large estates in South Galway.
+Ardilaun, or Glenarde House as it was then known, was built around 1840 as a townhouse for the Persse Family, who had large estates in South Galway.
 Many of the Persse family members hold a place in local history including Burton, founder of the Galway Blazers and Augusta who became Lady Gregory, Co-Founder of the Abbey Theatre.
 In 1922 the residence at Glenarde was sold to Mr. Patrick Boland – the Boland biscuit making family.
-The Bolands lived at Glenarde until 1961 when the property, with five acres, was acquired by Mr. & Mrs. Patrick D. Ryan and its conversion into an hotel commenced.
+The Bolands lived at Glenarde until 1961 when the property, with five acres, was acquired by Mr. & Mrs. Patrick D. Ryan and its conversion into one of the best 4 star hotels in Salthill, Galway, commenced.

 When Ardilaun House opened as an hotel on St Patrick’s Day in 1962 the mansion had been entirely redecorated to include all the modern amenities while at the same time care had been taken to preserve as much of the original character of the old mansion as possible.
 There were eighteen bedrooms - each bedroom with its own distinctive theme and considered modern at the time.
 It was a sign of how quickly standards were changing that within fifteen years all of the original bedrooms had been phased out having already become inadequate and unacceptable.

 There have been many developments at the Ardilaun since those early days.
 In 1962 the first wing with fourteen guest bedrooms and six staff rooms was built.
 In 1969 a further thirty four bedrooms with an addition to kitchen and staff facilities were added and in 1975 the bar was extended and the reception area improved.